A LITTLE HISTORY - Neil Barnes

 The Teachers: Late '70's

-The 80's and Joshua's Blue Monday Parties:
+The 1980's and Joshua's Blue Monday Parties

-The band featured Hap Scott on bass and vocals (Rest In Peace, Hap), Larry Calley on lead guitar (Larry, I miss you're playing!), rock solid Robert on drums, Bob Gomes on the B3 and Sid Morris on piano.
+The band featured Hap Scott on bass and vocals (rest in peace, Hap), Larry Calley on lead guitar (Larry, I miss you're playing!), rock solid Robert Montes on drums, Bob Gomes on the B3 and Sid Morris on piano.
 That was a damn good band if I say so myself.
 A B3 with Leslie and a stand-up piano.
-What a sound! (and what an aching back-- every single gig was like moving an apartment.)
+What a sound and what an aching back every single gig was like moving an apartment!

-For a number of gigs, I was able to to get Sonny Lane and Johnny Waters to come in from Oakland.
-Huge thrill for me.For a couple of gigs, and for the 2nd Fountain Blues Festival in San Jose, Sonny enlisted Francis Clay and Luther Tucker.
-The night with those guys at Joshua's was like "Fathers and Sons".
+For a number of gigs, I was able to get Sonny Lane and Johnny Waters to come in from Oakland.
+For the 2nd Fountain Blues Festival in San Jose, Sonny helped me enlist Francis Clay (Muddy Waters Band, James Cotton Band) and Luther Tucker (Little Walter Band, James Cotton Band.)
+The night they played with my band at Joshua's was like "Fathers and Sons".
 God, I was thrilled.
 Both Francis and Luther were easy going, no airs despite their legacies, and real gentlemen.

-The Duo: with Greg Hartman.
+I also performed as “The Duo” with Greg Hartman.
 Simplified and easy.
 A guitar and harp.
 Greg is a purveyor of the "Piedmont" style of guitar playing and sing's with a mature.
-Playing with Greg stretched me to play different changes, through the changes and to play music that could be said, was behind it's time then, but is front and center right now.
+Playing with Greg stretched me to expand my harp playing and to play music that could be said was obscure at that time, but is front and center right now.

-Vinyl and CD's:
+Vinyl and CD's

-In 1980, I had the pleasure to cut a 45 under my own label, RibTone Records.A couple of my own songs, “Blues For Breakfast” and "Close Call".
-That session included the great Little Willie Littlefield on piano (Google him!), Ron Thompson on slide and vocals, Junior Watson on guitar, Bill Stuve on bass and Robert Montes on drums.
+In 1980, I had the pleasure to cut a 45 with my own songs, “Blues for Breakfast” and Close Call”, on my own label Rib-Tone Records.
+This session included the great Little Willie Littlefield on piano (Google him!), Ron Thompson on vocals and slide, Junior Watson on guitar, Bill Stuve on bass and Robert Montes on drums.